ericehanley/gcloud-setups/README.md

 # gcloud-setups
-A series of recipes and demos for creating AI Infrastructrure and workloads in Google Cloud.
+A series of recipes and demos for creating AI Infrastructure and workloads in Google Cloud.